OctoMap/octomap/octomap/README.txt

 You can install the library by running "make install", though it is not necessary.
 Be sure to adjust CMAKE_INSTALL_PREFIX before.

+The target "make test" executes the unit tests for the octomap library, if you are interested in verifying the functionality on your machine.

 DOCUMENTATION